Agentless by Design

 A self-hosted visibility plane designed to implement the AV Observability Framework.

-Open, extensible, and institution-owned — built specifically for large-scale AV environments.
+Open, extensible, and institution-owned — purpose-built for large-scale AV environments.

 The Execution